-Owens Corning is a large company that makes and sells insulation and other construction materials with nearly 100 factories worldwide.
-Over decades of asbestos use in insulation, Owens Corning put thousands of people at risk of developing mesothelioma.
+Owens Corning made insulation and other construction materials with asbestos from the 1950s to 197os.
+Owens Corning put thousands of people at risk of developing mesothelioma.
 Lawsuits forced the company into bankruptcy and the formation of an asbestos trust fund.

 Owens-Corning Fiberglass Company was created in 1935 from the merger of two existing glassworks companies: Owens-Illinois and Corning Glass Works.
 By 1938 the newly formed company already had sales of over $2 million.

-The harm caused by the asbestos used for decades in insulation caught up with the company, and it had to file for bankruptcy.
-Because it bought another construction materials company called Fibreboard, which also used asbestos, it took on even more liability.
+- The harm caused by the asbestos used for decades in insulation caught up with the company, and it had to file for bankruptcy.

 The use of asbestos in insulation was not unusual when Owens Corning included it in fiberglass products.
 Asbestos is a cheap and common natural mineral with several important properties: